Random number generator critical randao vulnerability

-Rigging RANDAO: Defeating The Crypto World’s Favorite “Trustless” Random Number Generator
+Rigging RANDAO: Defeating Crypto’s Favorite “Trustless” Random Number Generator

 Recently, I discovered a 0-day vulnerability in Keybase’s new cryptographic coin-flipper.
 (Don’t worry, it’s been patched.)
 The basic premise of the algorithm is that each user supplies a number to add some entropy to the output, and all of these numbers are combined to produce a pseudo-random result.